 We are a diverse group of counselors and psychologists who strive to practice holistically and collaboratively.
 We offer numerous traditional and alternative forms of therapy.
 The following list is representative but not exhaustive:

-- Individual, Relational, and Family therapy
+- Individual, relational, and family therapy

 - Psychodynamic psychotherapy

-- Cognitive Behavioral therapy
+- Cognitive-behavioral therapy

-- Dialectical Behavior therapy
+- Dialectical behavior therapy (one-on-one, not groups)

-- Acceptance and Commitment therapy
+- Acceptance and commitment therapy

-- Client-Centered, Humanistic therapy
+- Client-centered, humanistic therapy